zwenergy/gbaHD/README.md

 ## OSD, Smoothing and Pixel Grid
 A 2x smoothing and 4x smoothing can be activated.
 These are slightly adapted versions of the Scale2x algorithm.
+Note: Smoothing is currently disabled for 1080p resolution.

 The pixel grid feature is currently also in an experimental state.
 Two different pixel grids can be applied, a "bright" pixel grid (AGS feeling)